 Fair value of the assets held in charitable remainder trusts is determined by calculating the present value of the future expected cash flows.
 Future cash flows are estimated based on the lesser of the total assets of the trust or the amount pledged to the Foundation, and management's estimate of the year of receipt.
 Discount rates used are based on the U.S. Treasury rate plus a risk premium.
-Discount rates used for the year ended December 31, 2014, range from 2.67 percent to 2.97 percent.
+Discount rates used for the year ended December 31, 2015, range from 2.67 percent to 2.97 percent.
+The charitable remainder trusts are categorized as Level 3 in the fair value hierarchy at December 31, 2015.